rod101/js_projects/iframe_demo/README.md

+# README #
-Back and forward buttons in an iframe
+Back, forward and home buttons to control content loaded in an iframe using javascript